-The present study represents a detailed cradle-to-gate LCA.
-It covers all stages of the primary aluminium production, covering all relevant individual life cycle stages in accordance with IAI (IAI, 2022).
-The foreground system boundaries are illustrated in Figure 2, exemplary for the production of JAS standard aluminium ingots.
+The present study represents a detailed cradle-to-gate LCA, covering all relevant individual life cycle stages of primary aluminium production in accordance with IAI (IAI, 2022).
+Simplified foreground system boundaries, including selected relevant material and energy flows, are illustrated in Figure 2, exemplary for the production route (values) of AT Standard Aluminium Ingots from ATA alumina.
+Only the main processes and inputs are shown.
+In the later modeling, many more processes, energy, waste and material flows were recorded and taken into account, as described in Chapter 3.